lzzsG/rustlings-notebook/src/smart_pointers/cow1.md

 If Cow already owns the data it doesn't need to clone it when to_mut() is called.

-Check out https://doc.rust-lang.org/std/borrow/enum.Cow.html for documentation on the `Cow` type.
+Check out [https://doc.rust-lang.org/std/borrow/enum.Cow.html ](https://doc.rust-lang.org/std/borrow/enum.Cow.html ) ([Chinese version](https://rustwiki.org/zh-CN/std/borrow/enum.Cow.html)) for documentation
+on the `Cow` type.